 During a survey, some youngsters responded that they do not wish to get married because divorce is expensive!
-Clearly, this is a worrisome trend if young people are thinking about divorce even before they get married.
+This is a worrisome trend if young people are thinking about divorce even before they get married.

 Research shows that nearly one out of two marriages in the United States ends in divorce.
 Though there may be possibilities of exaggeration in these figures, everybody agrees that divorce has become a part of many adult lives, just like marriage.